exentio/DeltaLaunchSA/README.md

 # DeltaLaunch Strikes Again
-## (aka "My OCD ordered me to make this program")
+### (aka "My OCD ordered me to make this program")
 My first time doing a C++ application.
 This will be painful.
 REALLY painful.
-At the moment, it loads a config.ini, if it's a path it launches the program.
+At the moment, it loads a config.ini, shows you the section, and makes you choose what you wanna run; if the key is a path, it launches the program.

 ## To Do
 * ~~Don't cry immediately: **MISHON COMPREE**~~